Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Buildings of type

 \subsection{Generalities}

-Let $\Sigma$ be the tessellation of the Euclidean plane by equilateral triangles.
+Let $\Sigma$ be the tessellation of the Euclidean plane by equilateral triangles, created by three families of parallel lines.
 This is a \emph{model apartment}.
 Lines of $\Sigma$ are called \emph{walls}, each wall divides $\Sigma$ into two connected components, which are called \emph{half-apartments}.
 Maximal simplices (\textit{i.e} triangles) are called \emph{alcoves}.

 \begin{definition} A \emph{building of type $\tilde A_2$} is a simplicial complex $X$, of dimension 2, covered by copies of $\Sigma$ (called \emph{apartments}), such that \begin{itemize} \item Every two simplices of $X$ are contained in some apartment \item If $A,A'$ are two apartments then there exists an isomorphism $A\to A'$ fixing $A\cap A'$ pointwise \item Every edge is contained in at least 3 triangles. \end{itemize} \end{definition}